MaxBuddyRoo/essays/max_faq.md

-I've been on the internet for many times and have held many controversial opinions.
+I've been on the internet for many years and have held many controversial opinions.
 I hope this FAQ can answer many questions I get about literally everything.

 Tech
 - [Why do you use Linux?](https://www.youtube.com/watch?v=z4iSZetVkRg)
 - [How do you use Linux?](https://www.youtube.com/watch?v=uXvT7hHJfIE)
 - [How / why do you self-host?](https://www.youtube.com/watch?v=AtgCcMjtqF0)
-- - Also it makes me happy
+   - Also it makes me happy
 - [What fully legal sites do you use?](https://fmhy.pages.dev/)
-- - If you have the money buy [real debrid](https://real-debrid.com/) or [torbox](https://torbox.app/) and [set up stremio](https://bootstrapper.stremaddon.net/) trust me on this
+   - If you have the money buy [real debrid](https://real-debrid.com/) or [torbox](https://torbox.app/) and [set up stremio](https://bootstrapper.stremaddon.net/) trust me on this

 Religion / Philosophy
 - [Why are you an Atheist?](https://www.youtube.com/watch?v=Wu2hvtR5-5M)